puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmmore-url-list-filter format.md

 > [!NOTE]
 > Portions of this page are modifications based on work created and shared by Chromium.org and used according to terms described in the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
-The original page can be found [here](https://www.chromium.org/administrators/url-blacklist-filter-format).
+The original [Chromium page can be found here](https://www.chromium.org/administrators/url-blacklist-filter-format).

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.